Dvpsadmin/performance-dashboard/README.md

 To get the layout all fancy and look good, a faster option is to not work with data that you fetch each time.
 Just run `make generate_dev` to generate the template without live data.

 ## Update the data every 24 hours
 When you made sure that your page successfully builds.
 The next step is to make configurations for Travis.

-To display the most recent statistics you can use the free service [Nightli.es](https://nightli.es) to continually build your performance page every 24 hours.
+Add the project to travis and add an environment variable `SD_AUTH_TOKEN` with a token from the app.
+After that you start using the free service [Nightli.es](https://nightli.es) to continually build your performance page every 24 hours.

 ## Configuration
 Let's walk through the configuration options that you can make in `conf.yml`.
 There are two base levels for the yaml file. `general` and `infrastructure`.
 For the general settings you have the following.